rec/editor/README.md

-# 🖋 editor - Open the default text editor 🖋
+# 🖋 editor - Open a text editor 🖋

-`editor` opens a text editor for an existing file, a new file, or a tempfile, blocks while the user edits text, then returns the results.
+`editor` opens the default text editor or your favorite editor to edit an existing file, a new file, or a tempfile, blocks while the user edits text, then returns the contents of the file.

-You can specify a command line that runs the editor, but usually you leave it empty - in that case, `editor` uses the  the command line from the environment variable `VISUAL`, or if that's empty, the environment variable `EDITOR`, or if *that's* empty, either `Notepad` on Windows or `vi` elsewhere.
+You can pass a parameter `editor=` to specify an editor or leave it empty, in which case the editor is:

+* The contents of the environment variable `VISUAL`, if it's set, otherwise:
+* The the contents of the environment variable `EDITOR`, if it's set, otherwise:
+* The string `'Notepad'`, if the code is running on Windows, otherwise:
+* The string `'vim'`

 ### Example 1: Using a temporary file

 If no filename is provided, a temporary file gets edited, and its contents returned.

-    import editor
+    from editor import editor

-    MESSAGE = 'Insert comments below this line\n\n' comments = editor(text=MESSAGE)
+    MESSAGE = 'Insert comments below this line\\n\\n' comments = editor(text=MESSAGE)
     # Pops up the default editor with a tempfile, containing MESSAGE